joecockman/Cybersecurity-Cost-Dashboard/README.md

 To create the search bar function I used a numeric range parameter ranging from 1 - 1000.
 I then created a slicer and added that parameter as the slicer field.

-Next, I created a card (found in the top right of the dashboard) that will display the company size (small, medium  or large) depending on the number entered into the search bar.
+Next, I created a card (found in the top right of the dashboard) that will display the company size.

-I used a measure to achieve this functionality, the code is shown below.

-Company Sizing:
+The card used the 'Company Sizing' measure, discussed above in the measures section.
+When a number is typed into the search bar, the card will read that number and compare it to the rules given in the measure about company size.
+It will then display 'Small', 'Medium' or 'Large'

 # Area and Gap Dropdown Filters